juliaguida/oystercard/pills/rails_helpers.md

 end
 ```

 You write methods in that module and call them elsewhere.
-In the [Yelp walkthrough](https://github.com/makersacademy/course/blob/master/rails/yelp_further_challenges/1_average_ratings.md#diy-helper-methods), there's an example of using a helper method to generate star ratings from a number.
-You can simply call that helper method in the view.

 <!-- BEGIN GENERATED SECTION DO NOT EDIT -->